tincan-linux/tincan-linux.github.io/site/wiki/moss.md

 === Package format $[020]
 ========================

-Arc packages consist of two main files: 'package.toml' and 'build'.
+Moss packages consist of two main files: 'package.toml' and 'build'.
 At a high level, these files serve the following functions:

   - The file 'package.toml' contains all package metadata (version, maintainer,